V1ncNet/spring-boot-dkim-javamail/README.md

 Spring Boot DKIM JavaMail
 ===

+:exclamation: Development of version 2.x has been moved to [V1ncNet/mail-extensions-spring-boot](https://github.com/V1ncNet/mail-extensions-spring-boot).
+This repo is no longer active.

+---

 This project provides an easy way to digitally sign your emails.
 Therefore, this project uses the [java-utils-mail-dkim](https://github.com/markenwerk/java-utils-mail-dkim) library from Markenwerk and extends Spring's JavaMailSender to sign MIME messages before they were transported to the SMTP server.
 To verify the signed parts of the